pdb-94/miguel/README.md

 |annual_consumption|Annual electricity consumption|float|-|kWh|Only for method 1|
 |load_profile|File path to load profile data|str|-|-|csv-file with load profile, Only for method 2|

-The accuracy of the simulation resuls inceases with the quality of the input data.
-Using the adjusted standard load profile will provided less accurate results compared to measured data.
-The library [Load Profile Creator](https://github.com/pdb-94/load_profile_creator) can be used to create load profiles based on theelectric inventory of the subject.
+The accuracy of the simulation results increases with the quality of the input data.
+Using the adjusted standard load profile will provide less accurate results compared to measured data.
+The library [Load Profile Creator](https://github.com/pdb-94/load_profile_creator) can be used to create load profiles based on the electric inventory of the subject.

-If the resolution of the load profile does not match the environment time resolution the resolution of the load profile will be adjusted by summarizing or filling in the values.
-If no annual load profile is provided the load profile will be repeated to create an annual load profile.
+If the resolution of the load profile does not match the environment time resolution, the resolution of the load profile will be adjusted by summarizing or filling in the values.
+If no annual load profile is provided, the load profile will be repeated to create an annual load profile.

 ##### Photovoltaic
 The class Photovoltaic is based on the library [pvlib](https://pvlib-python.readthedocs.io/en/stable/#) [1].
 There are three methods implemented to create PV systems:
-1) Adding basic system parameters: Simplest way to create PV system with on ly basic parameters such as nominal power, surface tilt and azimuth, module and inverter power range.
-The class Photovoltaic will randomly choose a PV module, number if modules and an inverter that match the parameters
+1) Adding basic system parameters: Simplest way to create PV system with only basic parameters such as nominal power, surface tilt and azimuth, module and inverter power range.
+The class Photovoltaic will randomly choose a PV module, number of modules and an inverter that matches the parameters
-2) Selecting your modules and inverter: All sytem parameters such as module, number of modules, inverter, strings per inverter, modules per string, surface tilt and azimuth, ... need to be returned to the function.
+2) Selecting your modules and inverter: All system parameters such as module, number of modules, inverter, strings per inverter, modules per string, surface tilt and azimuth, ... need to be returned to the function.
 3) Provide measured PV data: Input of measured PV as a csv-file

 | Parameter | Description | dtype | Default | Unit| Comment |